Mirkojr/basic-web-app-node/README.md

 # Simple Web App with SQLite

 This is a simple web application that allows users to input their name and email, and store the data in a local SQLite database.
-The application also displays the list of names and emails stored in the database on the page.

 ## Features